LayerNext/docs/docs/08-python-sdk/07-automatic-analysis.md

 ## 7.5.
 Embedding Insertion for Batch

 The `insert_image_embeddings_batch` function facilitates the insert of image embeddings for a specified image uniqueNames.
+Length of embedding_list must be less than 100.

 ```python
 insert_image_embeddings_batch(embedding_list, model_name, vector_dimension, session_id)